ibnuda/fpmortals/manuscript/complete.md

   } yield ()
 ~~~~~~~~

-where `F` holds the state of the world in a `MonadState[F, WorldView]`.
-We can
-put this into a method called `.step` and repeat it forever by calling
-`.step[F].forever[Unit]`.

 dimana `F` menyimpan keadaan keseluruhan pada sebuah `MonadState[F, WorldView]`.
 Kita dapat menempatkannya pada sebuah metoda dengan nama `.step` dan mengulang
 selamanya dengan memanggil `.step[F].forever[Unit]`.

-There are two approaches we can take, and we will explore both.
-The first, and
-simplest, is to construct one monad stack that all algebras are compatible with.
-Everything gets a `.liftM` added to it to lift it into the larger stack.

 Ada dua pendekatan yang dapat kita ambil, dan kita akan mempelajari keduanya.
 Yang pertama, dan paling sederhana, adalah membangun sebuah susunan monad yang
 sesuai dengan semua aljabar.
 Semua mendapatkan sebuah metoda `.liftM` agar dapat
 diangkat ke susunan yang lebih tinggi.

-The code we want to write for the one-shot authentication mode is

 Kode yang ingin kita tulis untuk mode otentikasi sekali pakai adalah